 From the earliest time of the lute’s history in Europe, lutenists probably enjoyed playing in small ensembles together.
 Literature from the fifteenth century describes duets in which one player provided a slow-moving chordal accompaniment to another players very rapid melody, which may have been improvised during performance.
 Artworks from the sixteenth century depict groups of three or more lutenists as participants in festive events.
 Nicolaes Vallet had a quartet of different sized lutes available for hire in Amsterdam in the early part of the seventeenth century, and some of their dance charts were published in Vallet’s second volume of the Secretum Musarum in 1616.
 Lute duets continued to appear in manuscripts until the mid-eighteenth century, when the lute fell out of fashion and only a very few isolated players remained.

-During the second half of the twentieth century and now in the beginning of the twenty-first, a relatively small but growing number of composers have once again been producing original compositions and arrangements for the lute, either as a solo instrument or as part of a small ensemble.
+During the second half of the twentieth century and now in the beginning of the twenty-first century, a relatively small but growing number of composers have once again been producing original compositions and arrangements for the lute, either as a solo instrument or as part of a small ensemble.

 Acknowledgements: We appreciate the contributions of digital photographs provided for this page by Kenneth Bé, Dick Hoban and Ed Martin.